 We also have extensive experience in energy and infrastructure matters.
 Our experience includes: privatization of enterprises; financing of investments; restructuring of power plants; representation of the first Polish power exchange in regard to regulatory and corporate affairs; and representation of international investors in negotiations with the Polish Office for Energy Regulation and a Polish Oil and Mining Company.

 Our construction and real estate lawyers have advised clients on how to maintain a flexible business approach in order to maximize the full potential of their real estate or mortgage investments.
-This includes proposing and drafting standard lease, mortgage, and other documents that lenders and securities underwriters in other countries typically require when considering.
+This includes proposing and drafting standard lease, mortgage and other documents that lenders and securities underwriters in other countries typically require when considering projects for inclusion in broad-based conventional or structured finance programs.